sparrowcode/sparrowcode.io-content/en/articles/resources-for-ios-developer.md

 [Application promote](https://tools.applemediaservices.com/apple-app-store-promote): Available styles are `new application`, `update`, `subscription` and `offer`.
 Configurable language and background color.
 Available sizes for stories, banners, and squares.

-## Russian speaking videos

-[Mobile development school from Yandex](https://www.youtube.com/playlist?list=PLQC2_0cDcSKBUXhSGqAbVAp3SFBKPnpFI): Great speakers and good content.
-The clips are 1-2 hours long.
-The sound is recorded from a webcam.

-[Sparrow Code](https://www.youtube.com/channel/UCNUGzZfcOyX4YpP36VzeZ6A): Your humble servant's channel.
-I should do videos a little more often.

-[iCode School](https://www.youtube.com/channel/UCx1xu0yc1mh-gjAq8YKRobg): Each video is dedicated to a specific class.
-For beginners, check out the playlist `Fundamentals of Programming.
-The author is pleasant to listen to, but the sound leaves a lot to be desired.`

-[Ivan Skorokhod](https://www.youtube.com/channel/UChfEfFKYILtO5yZSX2irynw): Translation of the Stanford course on iOS development.
-There are clips about Swift.
-Good presentation, bad sound.

-[SwiftBook](https://www.youtube.com/channel/UCXlCPCsB09ftBA5bQfiSWoQ): Interviews with developers and practical problems.
-The author reads out the code he types - it bored me.
-Good sound.

-[MadBrains](https://www.youtube.com/c/MadBrains): In the format of technical reports are solved practical problems.
-There are videos on how to get a failure and about RX.
-The clips are large, but it is interesting to watch.

-## Russian speaking tutorials

-[Habr](https://habr.com/ru/hub/ios_dev/): A site with tutorials and real-world problems.
-The authors answer in the comments.
-The link I gave was specifically for iOS development, but check out the other threads as well.

-[Apptractor](https://apptractor.ru): In the [telegram channel](https://telegram.me/apptractor) comes a daily compilation of tutorials.
-On each Sunday, a digest of the week's content.

-[SwiftBook](https://swiftbook.ru): Tutorials and translations.
-Swift documentation in Russian.
-There is a paid course for iOS developers.

 ## International tutorials

 [Ray Wenderlich](https://www.raywenderlich.com): Great tutorials in a practical context.
 The author has books on git, database, and `SwiftUI`.
 There are video courses.
 Some content is paid.